Honest comparisons

 Bcontext's typed-node approach has compounding payoffs.
 Searches can filter by kind in milliseconds.
 The reranker can weight by recency on tasks and by importance on ADRs.
 Skill nodes can carry an input schema and an output shape, making `run_skill` a real RPC rather than a prompt-stuffing trick.
 None of this is impossible to bolt onto a free-form notes app — but the bolt-on quality is exactly the friction AI-first teams want to avoid.

 The other axis is agent writes.
 Mem has an AI that writes inside Mem.
 Bcontext has an HTTP endpoint your agents — any agent, anywhere — can write through, with idempotency, with rate limits, with an audit trail.
 That's the difference between an AI feature and an agent surface.
-The 5x team productivity ceiling comes from the latter.

 FAQ · Mem